 - Herbst devices – These devices are fixed to the molars and train your jaw to stay in a forward position.

 - Moses appliances – Developed by Dr. Allen Moses, this device keeps the tongue clear of the airway and encourages you to breathe through your nose.
 While you wear it, you can still drink water, talk, and freely move your lips.

 - Respite Blue+ – This custom mouthpiece has a dual block design and allows for a wide range of movement while keeping your airway open.

 Although a Continuous Positive Airway Pressure, or CPAP, machine is the most commonly prescribed device for people with sleep apnea, many people find it distracting and uncomfortable.
 Oral appliances are more comfortable options, as our team can individually fit them for you.
 They do not require wearing a mask or having a machine running by your bedside overnight.

 Don’t let sleep apnea get in the way of a good night’s rest or a healthy heart.
 Let the Babylon Dental Care team help you address sleep apnea at its source with painless, comfortable, and discreet treatments.

-For 39 years, we’ve provided comprehensive dental care in the West Babylon and Patchogue areas, establishing long-term relationships with our patients and their families over generations.
 Our founder, Dr. Clifford Brown, has extensive training in dental sleep medicine and firsthand experience as a sleep apnea patient.
 His mission is to use innovative technology to foster healthy sleeping habits, improving your whole-body health.